 MDHA is dedicated to educating both youth and adults in the outdoors.
-From our EDUCATION RAFFLE that generates funds specifically used for educating to our FORKHORN CAMP program that not only provides a hands-on, in-depth training on Firearms, Bow Hunting and Advance Hunters Safety – but other necessary tools and training to make sure youth are safe and comfortable in the outdoors.
+From our EDUCATION RAFFLE that generates funds specifically used for outdoor education.
+Our FORKHORN CAMP program not only provides a hands-on, in-depth training on Firearms, Bow Hunting and Advance Hunters Safety – but other necessary tools and training to make sure youth are safe and comfortable in the outdoors.

 Our commitment to education in Minnesota doesn’t stop…